caltechlibrary/waystation/README.md

 ## Usage

 The trigger condition that causes Waystation to run is determined by the `on` statement in your `archive-github-pages.yml` workflow file.
+The examples shown here use `on: release` to trigger when software is released, but you can use [other trigger events defined by GitHub](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) if you wish.

-Several parameters control the behavior of this GitHub Action; they are described below.
+Several parameters control the behavior of Waystation; they are described below.

 ### `dry_run` (default: `false`)